-“You have reminders of Paris all around,” our friend born and raised in that city remarked over dinner at our house in Panama City last night.
 “I noticed the books and paintings in your office today,” Vincent continued, “and I see more books about Paris on the bookshelves here in your living room, too.

 “You seem very attached to that city,” he concluded.

 “Yes, we are big fans of the City of Light,” I told him.
 “We look forward to every chance to spend time there and would spend more time there if we didn’t have so much going on that requires our attention in Panama.”